wp-plugins/get-user-custom-field-values/readme.txt

 Attributes:

 * field       : (string) The name of the user custom field key whose value you wish to have displayed.
+* id          : (string) The text to use as the 'id' attribute for a 'span' tag that wraps the output
+* class       : (string) The text to use as the 'class' attribute for a 'span' tag that wraps the output
 * this_post   : (boolean) Get the custom field value for the author of the post containing this shortcode?
 Takes precedence over user_id attribute.
 Specify `1` (for true) or `0` for false.
 Default is `0`.
 * user_id     : (integer) ID of user whose custom field's value you want to display.
 Leave blank to search for the custom field for the currently logged in user.
 Use `0` to indicate it should only work on the permalink page for a page/post.
 * before      : (string) Text to display before the custom field.
 * after       : (string) Text to display after the custom field.
 * none        : (string) Text to display if no matching custom field is found (or it has no value).
 Leave this blank if you don't want anything to display when no match is found.
 * between     : (string) Text to display between custom field items if more than one are being shown.
 Default is ', '.
 * before_last : (string) Text to display between the second to last and last custom field items if more than one are being shown.

 Examples: